 The US Mint originally sold individual Uncirculated coins to collectors.
 Between 1942 and 1946, they would mail collectors 30 coins in a cloth bag.
 The 30 coins would include 2 cents, 2 nickels, 2 dimes, 2 quarters and 2 half dollars from each mint branch, Philadelphia, Denver and San Francisco.
 These bags are rare so expect to pay a few grand if you find one.

-The first official Mint Sets were released in 1947 and would include 2 uncirculated Lincoln Cents, Jefferson Nickels, Roosevelt Dimes, Washington Quarters and Walking Liberty Half Dollars from Philadelphia and Denver.
+The first official Mint Sets were released in 1947 and would include 2 uncirculated Lincoln Cents, Jefferson Nickels, Roosevelt Dimes, Washington Quarters and Kennedy Half Dollars from Philadelphia and Denver.
 San Francisco would include the cents through quarters, for a total of 28 coins.
 Only 5,000 were minted that year and worth over $2,000.
 The Walking Liberty Half Dollars would only appear in 1947 as the Franklin Half Dollar would replace them in 1948.

 There were no Mint Sets released in 1950, but the 1950-D Jefferson Nickel was only released in Uncirculated condition, making it one of the key dates for Jeffersons.